TLDR: Text Based Last-layer Retraining for Debiasing Image Classifiers

-Throughout this paper, the weight and bias of the projector are calculated with a training set and the hyperparameter is searched with a validation set, which is the same as used for training the image classifier.
-In addition, we do not perform $\ell_2$ normalization on CLIP embeddings and $\bm g$ is almost constant without normalization.
-Justification of the absence of normalization is discussed in the supplementary material.
+\end{lemma} The proof of the lemma is in Sec.
+D of the S.M. $\lambda$ is a hyperparameter for the $\ell_2$ regularization and searched based on the NMSE \cite{CounTEX} criterion, which evaluates the normalized $\ell_2$ distance between original embedding and its prediction, \textit{i.e., } $\text{NMSE}(\bm z, \bm{\hat{z}}) \coloneqq \frac{||\bm z-\bm {\hat{z}}||^2_2}{||\bm z||^2_2}$.
+Throughout the paper, $(\bm W^*, \bm b^*)$ are computed with the training set of each dataset, and $\lambda$ is searched with the corresponding validation set, following the same procedure as training the image classifier.
+In addition, we do not perform $\ell_2$ normalization on the CLIP embeddings and $\bm g$ turns out to be almost constant without any normalization; refer to Sec.
+C.2 of the S.M.